rezanikfal/Tutorials/GIT.md

 - Help to checkout to other branch without commitimg current changes.
 - Stashes are independent of the branches that you're on.
 So, you could stash something on the master branch and use it in a different branch.
 - Taking a snapshot of a change and storing it away 'til later.
-- `git stash pop` to retieve the changes and delete it.
-- `git stash apply` to retieve the changes and keep it.
-- `git stash drop` to delete the stash.
+- `git stash Pop/Apply/Drop` to retieve and delete, just retieve, and just delet the stash.